 UCSF Internal Application Process

-Deadline: Thursday, April 24, 2025 at 11:59 p.m.
-PT
+Deadline: Thursday, April 9, 2026 at 11:59 p.m.
+PDT

 - Application components:

-- Complete the UCSF intent application
+- Complete the UCSF internal application

-- Deadline: Thursday, April 24, 2025 at 11:59 p.m.
-PT – no extensions granted
+- Deadline: Thursday, April 9, 2026 at 11:59 p.m.
+PDT – no extensions granted

-- Nominee notification: On or about May 8, 2025
+- Nominee notification: On or about May 8, 2026

 Selection of Nominees

-Notification: On or about May 8, 2025
+Notification: On or about May 8, 2026

-The SSF registration portal will open on May 8, 2025.
-Nominees will then have until May 29, 2025 to register their contact details and some brief information relating to their areas of research.
+The SSF registration portal will open on May 19, 2026.
+Nominees will then have until June 1, 2026 to register their contact details and some brief information relating to their areas of research.

-As soon as this basic information has been submitted, SSF will open the full application and candidates then have until July 14, 2025 to complete their full application.
-Additional and updated guidance notes will be provided via the application portal to assist all candidates in preparing their applications – we recommend they pay close attention to these and do not assume the content requested will match applications from previous years.
+As soon as this basic information has been submitted, SSF will open the full application and candidates then have until July 13, 2026 to complete their full application.
+Additional and updated guidance notes will be provided via the application portal to assist all candidates in preparing their applications — we recommend they pay close attention to these and do not assume the content requested will match applications from previous years.

 Applications will consist of details of academic history, including transcripts, current CV with details of relevant publications, at least four (but no more than seven) letters of recommendation, a personal statement outlining the applicant's motivations, a brief description of their PhD research, a proposal outlining their future research plans, and three short outlines of potential labs in which they may carry out this research.
+View a sample SSF application form for the 2027 cohort.